-Trust is similar to faith in that our trust isn't tested until the evidence seems to contradict what we believe.
-Many people hold back trust because they want to be able to trust "safely."
-I don't believe we should put ourselves in reckless situations by trusting just any body; however, we cannot raise the bar so high that we do not trust anyone.
-If you have no one whom you trust then you probably need to adjust your perspective of what trust means.
+Trust is similar to faith in that our trust isn’t tested until the evidence seems to contradict what we believe.
+Many people hold back trust because they want to be able to trust “safely.”
+I don’t believe we should put ourselves in reckless situations by trusting just anybody; however, we cannot raise the bar so high that we do not trust anyone.
+If you don’t have anyone whom you trust, then you probably need to adjust your perspective of what trust means.

 Trust is actually a deeply held belief in the good of people, and believing that we are loved, despite any evidence to the contrary.
 There are some people that we probably cannot trust (because they are abusive, destructive or full of hate), but most people will live up to the trust we place in them.
 Our belief in them will motivate them to live up to our trust.
 Even though they fail us, we encourage them to keep trying by believing in what God has placed within them.

 The first place to start in increasing trust is with God.
 Can you trust His goodness and His love for you?
 Can you abandon yourself to the promises of God?
 When things go wrong, have a mindset that says, “I don’t know why this has happened, but I do know God is good and wants only good for me.
 Therefore, I know God is not the problem in this situation.”